lastcoolnameleft/how-to-partner-with-microsoft/README.md

 </style>

 # Thanks for attending!
-## Let me know how this impacts you!
+## Let me know how this helps you!
 ### Tommy Falgout
 #### Cloud Solution Architect